 Bottom Layer is Incomplete

-Adjusting print settings is very necessary as far as the quality of the print is concerned.
+Adjusting print settings is very important as far as the quality of the print is concerned.
 Proper settings practically eliminate the risk of weak points in the final look of your model.

 Inadequate settings can cause another issue with 3D printed models.
-There are a few settings in Z-SUITE that you need to verify to avoid the problem of hanging strands on the model: SUPPORT, LAYER THICKNESS and FAN SPEED.
+There are a few settings in the Z-SUITE that you need to verify to avoid the problem of hanging strands on the model: SUPPORT, LAYER THICKNESS and FAN SPEED.